 While many of us simply adore immersing ourselves in past times, the history, the fashions, the literature, and all the ephemera, one thing we take for granted is our modern corrective eyewear.
 If you’re lucky to have 20/20 vision, or still young enough that the natural degeneration of eyesight due to aging hasn’t caught up with you, perhaps you haven’t considered this issue.

 So what was eyewear like before geek-chic specs and big Jackie O. shades became all the rage?
 Let’s take a quick look at the history of corrective eyeglasses, and then we’ll figure out some ways historical reenactors and costumers can adapt, with a special focus (no pun intended) on women wearing glasses.
-While Dorothy Parker may have quipped that men seldom make passes at girls who wear glasses, there is some evidence that women wore eyeglasses in days of yore, at least in specific circumstances.
+While Dorothy Parker may have quipped that men seldom make passes at girls who wear glasses, there is evidence that women wore eyeglasses in days of yore.
 Since so many of us historical costumers are women, it’s worth seeing what was really worn.

 Eyeglasses From Ancient Times Through the Renaissance

 Several ancient Greek sources mention using glass magnification as a reading aid, but it was not until the late 13th century that lenses were worn on the face to help people see.
-In 1306, a Dominican friar named Giordano da Pisa first mentioned how corrective eyeglasses had been used ‘for many years,’ as recorded in his monastery’s chronicles.
-However, these early eyeglasses were precariously perched on the nose in the pince-nez style and lacked “temples,” the side arms that hold glasses over the ears — that part would not be added until the 18th century.
+In 1306, a Dominican friar named Giordano da Pisa first mentioned how corrective eyeglasses had been used ‘for 20 years,’ as recorded in his monastery’s chronicles.
+These first eyeglasses were precariously perched on the nose in the pince-nez style and lacked “temples,” the side arms that hold glasses over the ears — that part would not be added until the 18th century.

-People shown wearing or holding eyeglasses in period artwork were typically scholars, clergy, and those trying to appear learned.
-Eyeglasses were only worn during specific activities, such as reading, writing, and doing fine needlework.
+People shown wearing or holding eyeglasses in period artwork were typically scholars, clergy, and those trying to appear learned and wise.
+Early eyeglasses were only worn during specific activities, such as reading, writing, and doing fine needlework.
 Glasses were often shown worn by apostles in Biblical paintings and on images of church leaders.
-Money-handlers were sometimes shown wearing or holding glasses.
-Portraiture before the 16th century exclusively shows men wearing eyeglasses, although in some images, women are shown holding a pair of spectacles.
+Money-handlers were also shown wearing or holding glasses.
+Portraiture before the 16th century almost exclusively shows men wearing eyeglasses, although in some images, women are shown holding a pair of spectacles.

 As eyeglass-making became a big industry in Europe, the prices of spectacles got lower.
-There are images of market sellers peddling glasses to middling-class men and occasionally even women.
-Much like reading glasses are sold at drugstores today, eyeglasses were sold in a few set magnifications and were not customized to the wearer.
-Of course, this was still an amazing improvement over nothing!
+There are many genre images of market sellers peddling glasses to men and women.
+Much like the reading glasses sold at drugstores today, eyeglasses were sold in a few set magnifications and were not customized to the wearer.
+This was a common way to get eyeglasses until the 19th century.

 18th-Century and 19th-Century Eyeglasses